Can Counselling Help You?

 - processing painful emotions, such as guilt, anger, sadness and shame

-- interpersonal difficulties, including disconnection, communication breakdowns, and defensiveness
+- relationship difficulties, including disconnection, ruptures in trust, communication breakdowns, and defensiveness

 - helping to transform your values into meaningful choices and actions in everyday life (even if you experience a fear of making 'wrong decisions')